colinlienard/sv-router/docs/guide/common/navigation.md

 :::

-You can also pass params and other options:
+You can also pass parameters and additional options:

 ```svelte
 <a